AdamN-S/SPOT/README.md

 ```

 ## To install
-The package can be installed using pip:
+The package can be installed automatically using pip.
+It has been tested for Python >=3.8.
+Installation time in mins :
 ```shell
 pip install .
 ```